zibz0017/QuartzVault/content/Hashkafa/Yeshivas Chofetz Chaim Hashkafa.md

 ## Seder Hayom in Chevron Yeshiva
 1. The seder hayom in chevron yeshiva under Rav Meir Chadash was very similar to Chofetz Chaim's current seder hayom (albeit, they were greater than us).[^3]
 2. In Chevron Yeshiva, morning seder was iyun and afternoon and night seder, were bekiyos.[^4]
-3. One was expected to cover 4 to 5 blatt a week with Rashi, Tosafos, and some Rosh and Ran.[^4]
+3. One was expected to cover 4 to 5 blatt a week with רש"י, 'תוס, and some רא"ש and ר"ן.[^4]
 4. Rav Meir Chadash was not happy with the bochurim who only learned iyun and no bekiyos.[^4]
 # Kesharim with Rabbeim
 1. Obviously having a kesher with the roshei yeshiva is great, but if one feels like that can't for whatever reason (they aren't pushy enough to make it happen, for example), then one shouldn't forget about making a kesher with rabbeim on the hanhala.[^2]
-2. Naturally, because one learns Torah, mussar,, hashkafa, etc., in yeshiva, one will feel a kesher to the yeshiva and the rabbeim there.
+2. Naturally, because one learns תורה, mussar,, hashkafa, etc., in yeshiva, one will feel a kesher to the yeshiva and the rabbeim there.
 This is obviously a very good thing.
 This is part of why one's main rebbi shouldn't be their branch rebbi (meaning, because over time, one is going to feel less connected to that branch and feel more connected to the yeshiva).[^2]
 # Shmiras Eiynayim
 ## General Advice
 1. It is difficult to give a geder about what is okay and what is not, but one thing to keep in mind is that one shouldn't obsess over it.
 The more one thinks about it, the more one thinks about it, which is obviously not a good thing.[^2]